-The State received 262 comments on the amendment, with 242 submitted via email, regular mail, and telephone voicemail, and 20 provided orally at public hearing and tribal consultation.
+The State received 442 comments on the amendment, including 419 comments submitted via email, regular mail, and telephone voicemail, and 23 comments provided orally during the public hearings and tribal consultations.

 The majority of comments were not in support of the waiver amendment's request to remove the authority for 12-month continuous eligibility from the underlying 1115 HELP Waiver's Special Terms and Conditions.
 Specifically, commenters were concerned that eligible individuals would lose coverage due to procedural denials; the churn of eligible individuals would result in higher health care costs and poorer health care outcomes; and Montanans would have less access to primary care and preventative care.
-Comments received that applied most specifically to WASP concerned the unique difficulties persons with serious mental illness may face if the need arose to requalify for coverage more often.